rileyodonnell10/grocery-list/README.md

 # My Grocery List #

-This a simple app that allows the user to write, edit and delete items on a grocery list.
+This is a simple app that allows the user to write, edit and delete items on a grocery list.

 ## Installing ##
 Clone this repo, and then run `docker-compose up`.